Category Archives: Interviews with Artists

 The Art of Ellyn Bivin

-Ellyn Bivin’s paintings are by turns colorful, whimsical, thoughtful, and mysterious.
-Nuanced surfaces, painted with analogous colors, provide the background for local images that appear to dance in their relation to each other.
+Ellyn Bivin’s paintings are, by turns, colorful, whimsical, thoughtful, and mysterious.
+Nuanced surfaces, painted with analogous colors, provide the background for local images that appear to dance in relation to each other.
 The viewer immediately sees the artist’s joy in playing off visual ideas against each other.
-Those elements– children, birds, houses, feathers, dogs, and cats– can be dramatically present, partly hidden, or subtly disguised.
+Those elements—children, birds, houses, feathers, dogs, and cats—can be dramatically present, partly hidden, or subtly disguised.

 Ellyn in her studio